uavpal/disco4g/RPi/README.md

 > example output
 1

-# clear ALL existing iptables rules (just to be safe that nothing interfares)
+# clear ALL existing iptables rules (just to be safe that nothing interferes)
 iptables -F
 iptables -F -t nat